Retirement Planning Education

 What Is Retirement Planning Education?

-Retirement planning is the process of determining retirement income goals and the actions and decisions necessary to achieve those goals.
-Retirement planning includes identifying sources of income, estimating expenses, implementing a savings program, and managing assets and risk.
+Retirement planning involves determining retirement income goals and the actions and decisions necessary to achieve those goals.
+It includes identifying sources of income, estimating expenses, implementing a savings program, and managing assets and risk.

 What's Your Plan For Retirement

-The transition into retirement is when you are changing from your full-time working years to your retirement years.
+The transition into retirement is when you change from your full-time working years to your retirement years.
 If retirement is approaching, you may have to make numerous decisions.

-You may have a very idealistic vision of retirement — doing all of the things that you never seem to have time to do now.
+You may have a very idealistic vision of retirement — doing everything you never seem to have time to do now.
 But how do you pursue that vision?

 Social Security may be around when you retire, but the benefit that you get from Uncle Sam may not provide enough income for your retirement years.
 To make matters worse, few employers today offer a traditional company pension plan that guarantees you a specific income at retirement.